Anne Locke: First Marriage

+Life in Geneva

 In 1557, Anne managed to leave London.
 She is recorded to have arrived in Geneva on 8 May 1557, accompanied by her daughter, son, and maid Katherine.
 Within four days of their arrival, her infant daughter had died.
 There is no contemporary record of this period, however it is believed that Locke spent her 18 months exile translating John Calvin's sermons on Hezekiah from French into English.
 Henry Locke remained in London whilst Anne was in Geneva.

+Return to England

 In 1559, after the accession of Elizabeth I, Anne and her surviving son, the young Henry Locke, who would become known as a poet, returned to England and to her husband.
 The following year, Locke's first work was published.
 This consisted of a dedicatory epistle to Katherine Willoughby Brandon Bertie (the dowager Duchess of Suffolk), a translation of John Calvin's sermons on Isaiah 38, and a twenty-one sonnet paraphrase on Psalm 51, prefaced by five introductory sonnets.
 The volume was printed by John Day, and entered into the Stationers' Register on 15 January 1560.
 The volume seems to have been popular as it was reprinted in 1569 and 1574 by John Day, although no copies remain of these two editions.

 Knox and Anne continued to correspond.
 On 7 February 1559 Lock wrote to Knox asking for his advice on the sacraments administered by the second Book of Common Prayer, and the seemliness of attending baptisms.
 He strongly encouraged her to avoid services where ceremonies might outweigh worship, but recognised her personal spiritual wisdom, saying 'God grant yow his Holie Spirit rightlie to judge'.
 Knox sent Anne reports from Scotland of his reforming endeavours, and asked her repeatedly to help him find support among London merchants.
 During this period, Anne gave birth to at least two children, Anne (baptised 23 October 1561）and Michael (baptised 11 October 1562).

+Widowhood and Remarriages

 Henry Locke died in 1571, leaving all his worldly goods to his wife.
 In 1572 Anne married the young preacher and gifted Greek scholar, Edward Dering, who died in 1576.
-Her third husband was Richard Prowse of Exeter.
-In 1590 she published a translation of a work of Jean Taffin.
+Her third husband was Richard Prowse of Exeter, whom she married on 7 December 1579.
+In 1590 she published a translation of Of the Markes of the Children of God, a work of Jean Taffin.